openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

 If the user configured pub-sub, the controller instead of calling the DB driver API calls Dragonflow pub-sub module with the callback prior to starting the full sync process.

-The pub-sub module is in charge of dispatching configuration changes (DB changes) to all the local controllers, it expose a simple API of "subscriber" or "publisher".
+The pub-sub module is in-charge of dispatching configuration changes (DB changes) to all the local controllers, it exposes a simple API of "subscriber" or "publisher".

 The pub-sub module will be pluggable and allow different drivers to be developed as the pubsub module driver that will implement the interface of the pubsub api